 Observations consist in recording and analyzing all kinds of radiation originating from the cosmos.
 Observations can be made from the ground with the help of telescopes, radio telescopes etc., or in high atmosphere with balloons, or in space with artificial satellites.
 Observational programs are prepared long in advance, and then are usually carried out during short term missions (i.e. a few days) in observatories, or sometimes during long term missions (i.e. a few years) in stations made for satellite reception.
 Once the mission is over, the astronomer or astrophysicist must analyze the collected data.

-Astronomers specialized in the design and creation of new instruments and detectors work closely with teams of engineers and technicians, in order to always try and improve methods of observation.
+Astrophysicists specialized in the design and creation of new instruments and detectors work closely with teams of engineers and technicians, in order to always improve the methods of observation.

 The theoretical interpretations of astronomical data require mathematics and physics but also other scientific subjects such as chemistry (and sometimes now even biology).
 Theorists try to understand the origin, the structure and the evolution of all celestial components, on every scale.
 The formation of planets, stars and galaxies, how these properties change on very long periods of time, physics of the universe as a whole (cosmology) are some of the most important fields of theoretical astrophysics.
 Extremely complex calculus requires powerful computers.
 Astrophysical models are made in an effort to simulate the behavior of studied objects with as much precision as possible.
 This is what we call modelling or numerical simulations.
 The results of these calculations are compared to observations in order to get an even more realistic representation of the astrophysical under investigation.

-The complexity of physics tends to make researchers more and more specialized in a particular field; they will either become observers, theoretical physicists, equipment experts, modelers or specialists of data processing.
+The complexity of physics tends to make researchers more and more specialized in a particular field among the following: observation, theoretical physics, experimental physics, modelling, data processing.
 Experts often make up interdisciplinary and complementary teams in order to collaborate in carrying out observations, then analyzing and interpreting them.

 A researcher must display creativity, imagination, tenacity, braveness, independence, method, precision and rigour!
 Once a subject of research is chosen, he or she must carry out the planned observations or analyses ; once results have been obtained, he or she must write a scientific article which is submitted, as far as IAP researchers are concerned, to professional astronomy, astrophysics, or physics journals.
 After judging the article, experts in the field can either refuse or accept it according to how interesting and novel the results are.
 In most cases, after either minor or major improvements, the article is published in a scientific periodical; it is the final product of scientific work.